University of Rochester, Rochester NY

 Jawaharlal Nehru University, New Delhi, India

 Visiting Fellow, School of International Studies, August 2012 – May 2013

-2013.
-Politics of Refugees in South Asia: Identity, Resistance, Manipulation.
-New York and London: Routledge.
+The Politics of Refugees in South Asia: Identity, Resistance, Manipulation.
+New York and London: Routledge (2013; paperback: fall 2015).

 “Assam and the Foreigner Within: Illegal Bangladeshis or Bengali Muslims?”
 Asian Survey: 56 (3), 581-604 (2016).